holmok/uniquey/README.md

 Yeah, there are a bunch of less than good ways to generate random stuff in node/javascript.
 The base of this library uses `Crypto.randomFillSync` to allocate a bunch of random bytes.
 This process is similar to how the `UUID` library generates v4 UUIDs.

+## Is it blocking?
+Is it fast?
+Yes, and it depends.
+On my M1 MacBook Air, I can generate 10,000 keys in less than 300ms.
+That seems fast, and was with the default settings.
+Your performance may be different.

 ------

 ## How to Use